Ask the Diet Doctor: The Case for Carbs

 Q: How can I tell if I need to eat more carbs?

 A: People often connect feelings of fatigue and brain fog with the need to eat more carbohydrates.
 These are not necessarily symptoms of lack of carbs but more a sign of insufficient total calorie intake in general.
 You often will hear that your brain runs on glucose (a.k.a. sugar) and that this is why you need to eat a higher-carbohydrate diet.
-But I’ve discussed in a previous article how this is more metabolic fairy tale than truth.
+But I've discussed in a previous article how this is more metabolic fairy tale than truth.
 It is completely safe to cut out carbs and rely on fats alone for fuel, since our bodies do a very good job of making the sugars it needs or finding alternate energy sources.
 For example, when you drastically reduce or eliminate carbs from your diet, your body is able to make sugar to store as glycogen.

 RELATED: The Best Carbs for Weight Loss